mimming/baking-disasters/README.md

 baking-disasters
 ================

-A fictional site that I use for code samples
+The website content for bakingdisasters.com.
+You probably want the master branch instead.
+That's where the code lives.